 Finished Painted Pumpkins

-The best part about these gold, white and black marbled pumpkins is that you can keep them out past Halloween.
+The best part about these gold, white, and black marbled pumpkins is that they can be kept out past Halloween.
 We may even use them as place cardholders at Thanksgiving.

 Related Spray Paint Projects